-Carrie Courogen (hi, again) has been a New York-based writer, editor, and director for more than a decade.
+Carrie Courogen (hello again) has been a New York-based writer, editor, strategist, and director for more than a decade.
 She currently works at Condé Nast, where she serves as the associate director of creative development, digital video, for Pitchfork and the culture collection (Vanity Fair, Teen Vogue, and Tatler).
-She is an associate editor at Bright Wall/Dark Room and writes a (sporadic) newsletter called bed crumbs.
+She is an associate editor at Bright Wall/Dark Room and writes a Substack called bed crumbs.
 She has some screenplays, too, that you can read but only if you ask nicely.
-Oh, and she just wrote a biography of Elaine May for St. Martin’s Press that will be published in 2024.
+Oh, and she just wrote a biography of Elaine May for St. Martin’s Press that will be published on June 4, 2024.
+(Please preorder it!!!)
 She thinks having to write about herself in the third person like this is demented, but is being brave and doing it anyway.

 Her writing often focuses on the intersections of class, feminism, and pop culture, as well as the nature of performance versus truth—if you’re into buzzwords, that is, otherwise she mostly feels like this screengrab of Diane Keaton in Reds—and has been featured in print and online all over the place, from PAPER Magazine to Pitchfork, NPR, Vanity Fair, Vice, and many more.
 The full outlet list, at this point, is too chaotic to type in a braggy but nonetheless brief graf like this, so you can view a full archive of her writing samples here.